aramis-lab/clinica/docs/IO.md

 - `new_bids_directory` is the path of the output tsv.
 If a directory is specified instead of a file name, the default name for the file created will be `merge-tsv.tsv`.
 - `modality_list` is an **optional** parameter that defines which modalities are converted.
 (Only T1w images are centered by dafault, i.e parameter is not specified.)

+!!! note
-Please note that the rest of the input `bids` folder has also been copied to the output folder `new_bids`.
+The rest of the input `bids` folder will also be copied to the output folder `new_bids`.

 If you want to convert FDG PET images, use: